simonmika/egmontmika.com/content/blog/feeling-like-a-failure.md

 A failure can be dealt with successfully in basically three ways...

+1. You can repair the damage.
+There is no use crying over spilt milk.
+You know what to do, so just do it.
+Often a simple excuse is good enough.

 2. You can’t repair the damage, but you definitely can learn from it.
 Notorious late comers can actually stop blaming the circumstances and instead admit their failure, go to the bottom of their issue and take practical steps to change their habit.